theboycoder/-OLD-Yieldblox-Community-Guide-/README.md

 ## Getting Started

-Welcome to the first DeFi Platform built on Stellar, This guide will help you get started with your first step into DeFi in the Stellar Ecosystem.
+Welcome to the first DeFi Platform built on Stellar, This guide will help you through the world of DeFi in the Stellar Ecosystem.
+This a community driven guide which provides in-depth insights into YieldBlox along with all the resources and tools for getting started.
 - FAQs and Overview
   - [What is YieldBlox?](https://github.com/script3/yieldblox-docs/blob/master/user-docs/general.md#what-is-yieldblox)
   - [What is DeFi?](https://docs.ybx.script3.io/user-docs/general#what-is-a-decentralized-finance-protocol)